enpitsulin

 Invoke Parameter Deserialization

-The reason for needing serialization and deserialization is similar to web applications with separated front and back ends.
+The need for serialization and deserialization is similar to web applications with separated front and back ends.
 The transport layer uses JSON format, but the application needs real objects, so we need to add annotations to give objects the Serialize and Deserialize interfaces.

 At the same time, the invoke method can also accept a second parameter as the argument for the command call, but the parameters also need to have the ability to deserialize data from JSON format, so we add annotations.